 African Lion Safari

-Just outside Cambridge, Ontario, off Highway 8, African Lion Safari is only 35 km north of Hamilton and about 90 km west of Toronto’s centre.
+Just outside Cambridge, off Highway 8, African Lion Safari is only 35 km north of Hamilton.

 For up-to-date information and details about African Lion Safari, we recommend visiting their website.
 For more information about the park and other places of interest to explore nearby, keep scrolling to see what Destination Ontario recommends.